PaleovirologyLab/hi-fever/README.md

 - `--diamond_matrix BLOSUM45`

-Include translation of DIAMOND aligned region (off by default).
+Include translation of the assembly region aligned by DIAMOND (off by default).

 - `--translate qseq_translated`